Newport, Rhode Island - Jim Flynn's BestWeekends

 Tours

 Behind-the-Scenes at the Elms.
 Bellevue Ave.
 What life was like in the mansions during the Gilded Age from the perspective of the servants.
-Other mansion tours available from same source.
-Access Tours has more than 15 different tours available.
-Private, small groups, comfortable vans.
-Priced from $20-$70.
 Viking Tours.
 Narrated tours, including the mansions, on an open trolley.
 Fish & Tales Adventures offers seal, lobster and fishing trips.
 Great for the whole family.
 Newport Neighborhood Food Tour, off the beaten path to sample some of Newport’s best foods.
 Rum Runner 11.
 Built in 1929 during the height of Prohibition for two New Jersey mobsters to elude the Coast Guard while smuggling cases.
 Cruise by Newport mansions and former speakeasies, lighthouses, islands and many other points of interest along the waterfront.
+This is fun.
+Newport Jaquar Tours.
+A variety of destinations in a vinatge Jag.
+You can upgrade to a convertible too!

 Museums

 International Tennis Hall of Fame & Museum, Bellevue Ave… Artillery Company of Newport Armory and Military Museum.
 Clarke Street.
 Military uniforms and artifacts from all over the world.
 Museum of Newport History.
 Thames Street.
 History of the people of Newport.
 Closed Tuesdays.
 Touro Synagogue is a National Historic site, the oldest synagogue in America and the only one to survive the colonial period.
 The National Museum of American Illustration features the largest collection of its kind including the works of Norman Rockwell and Maxfield Parrish.
-Audrain Automobile Museum has rare and seldom seen cars from 1899 to modern day. usually displays 15-20 cars.
+Audrain Automobile Museum has rare and seldom seen cars from 1899 to modern day, usually displays 15-20 cars.
+Check out the relatively new Sailing Museum.
+Enjoy some of the best food of Newport with the Newport Foodies Stroll.

 Galleries